Yoast/duplicate-post/readme.txt

 New features and customization, WP 3.0 compatibility: you should upgrade if you want to copy Custom Posts with Custom Taxonomies.

 == Changelog ==

+= 3.2.1 (2017-11-25) =
+* Fixing some issues of the 3.* trunk before major redesign
+* Fixes issue when upgrading on multisite
+* Improved compatibility with WPML + page builders, thanks to WPML team
+* Prevents creating a revision immediately after the cloning

 = 3.2 (2017-04-04) =
 * new website with extensive documentation